rramadeu/rramadeu.github.io/_posts/2020-12-09-Gmatrix-0Det.md

 ---

-Here, I show common genetic reasons where can lead to genomic relationship matrix with problems in the inversion (i.e., determinant equal to 0).
+Here, I show common genetic reasons where can lead to genomic relationship matrix with problems in the inversion.
 They are commonly based on population structure or repeated (or highly similar) information.
-The cases are not always true, but they can represent why you have a strong linear dependence in your G matrix (Van Raden 2008) adn a not unique inverse for the matrix.
+The cases are not always true, but they can represent why you have a strong linear dependence in your G matrix (Van Raden 2008) and a not unique inverse for the matrix.
 After identifying the reason, you can take action in order to manage the data before building the G matrix.

-If you know any other common reason, please let me know and I can add to the list. :)
+If you know any other common reason, please let me know and I can add it to the list. :)

 Data used are real and from freely available data sets from `BGLR` R package and `AGHmatrix`.